GriffinPlus/mguard-config-tool/README.md

 a specific firmware and to load an initial configuration into a mGuard device.
 This is particularly useful when preparing mGuards in production and allows to run (and update) the *mGuard-Config-Tool* on a server.

-By default the service is registered to run as `LocalSystem` which means that it runs with administrative rights on the machine it is installed on.
-This ensures that you do not run into permission issues when running it locally, but you are strongly encouraged to create a service account with the minimum rights the service needs to access the configured directories.
-This step is also required when working with shared folders on a network as `LocalSystem` is often not allowed to access file shares.

-The name of the ATV/ECS files dropped into the hot-folder must match a specific pattern to get processed.
-The pattern depends on whether the service has to generate encrypted ECS containers.
-If the service generates unencrypted ECS containers or no ECS containers at all, the pattern is `*.(atv|ecs|tgz)`.
-If the service is configured to generate encrypted ECS containers the pattern includes the serial number of the mGuard and is `<serial>.(atv|ecs|tgz)`.
-The serial number uniquely identifies mGuard devices and allows the service to retrieve the appropriate device certificates that are needed to encrypt generated ECS files for specific mGuards.
+#### Installing / Uninstalling and Controlling the Service

 The `install` and `uninstall` subcommand installs respectively uninstalls the *mGuard-Config-Tool* as a windows service.
 The `start` and `stop` subcommands communicate with the Service Control Manager (SCM) to start/stop the installed service.
 As for all services, the usual service control panel (`services.msc`) can also be used.
 The `debug` subcommand runs the service without installation and is used for debugging purposes only.

+By default the service is registered to run as `LocalSystem` which means that it runs with administrative rights on the machine it is installed on.
+This ensures that you do not run into permission issues when running it locally, but you are strongly encouraged to create a service account with the minimum rights the service needs to access the configured directories.
+This step is also required when working with shared folders on a network as `LocalSystem` is often not allowed to access file shares.

 ```
 service - Controls the mGuard Configuration Preparation Service (CPS)